Squid Empire

 W3D Hub

-Corsia is a long running project centred around a steampunk universe.
-My best friend and I started creating it around 2012, and it's still going to this day.
-I was in charge of the original project lore and art direction, but nowadays I'm more involved just as an advisor.
-Corsia was mainly represented through the Corsiacraft Minecraft server.
-I created a custom pixelart texturepack for the server between 2014 and 2016.
+Corsia was a long running project centred around a steampunk universe.
+My best friend and I started creating it around 2012, and it was mostly used for a Minecraft sever we ran.
+I created a custom pixelart texturepack for the server between 2014 and 2016 and was in charge of lore and art direction.

 Corsiaverse page